Ludophilia/Minishell/docs/parser.md

 - `cmd` `/path/to/cmd`
 	- should execute the command or program at `/path/to/cmd` in a child process.
-	- error code 0
+	- exit status: 0

 ##### Errors (Standard command execution)

 - `oof`
 	- bash: oof: command not found
-	- error code: 127
+	- exit status: 127

 - `""`
 	- bash: : command not found
-	- error code: 127
+	- exit status: 127

 - `< /dev/random uwu`
 	- bash: uwu: command not found
-	- error code: 127
+	- exit status: 127

 - `/path/to/hell`
 	- bash: /path/to/hell: No such file or directory
-	- error code: 126
+	- exit status: 126

 - `/path/to/heaven`
 	- bash: /path/to/heaven: Permission denied
-	- error code: 126
+	- exit status: 126

 - `"echo lol"`
 	- bash: echo lol: command not found
-	- error code: 127
+	- exit status: 127

 ##### Weird cases to consider

 - `echo 10 >>outfile3 11 12`
 	- "10 11 12" is written in `outfile3`.
 It's like `echo 10  11 12` is
 	what is being executed.
-	- error code: 0
+	- exit status: 0

 - `printf >outfile1>outfile2>outfile3 "GODDAMN!"`
 	- GODDAMN! is written to outfile3
 	- outfile1 is created (is needed) but nothing is written to it.
 	- outfile2 is created (is needed) but nothing is written to it.
-	- error code: 0
+	- exit status: 0

 - `printf >outfile1>outfile2>outfile3 "GOOD" "TO" "SEE" "YOU"`
 	- GOOD is written to outfile3, likely following the execution of `printf "GOOD" "TO" "SEE" "YOU"`
 	- outfile1 is created (is needed) but nothing is written to it.
 	- outfile2 is created (is needed) but nothing is written to it.
-	- error code: 0
+	- exit status: 0

 - `echo 1 >outfile1 2 >outfile2 3 >outfile3`
 	- 1 2 3 is written to outfile3.
 	- outfile1 is created but nothing is written to it.
 	- outfile2 is created but nothing is written to it.
-	- error code: 0
+	- exit status: 0

 - `echo 1 >>outfile1 2 >>outfile2 3 >>outfile3`
 	- 1 2 3 is appended to outfile likely from `echo 10  11  12  `
 	- outfile1 is created (if didn't exist) but nothing is written to it.
 	- outfile2 is created (if didn't exist) but nothing is written to it.
-	- error code: 0
+	- exit status: 0

 - `</dev/random head >one>two>three -c 40`
 	- 40 bytes from /dev/random are written to three that is previously created if needed.
 	- one, two are created or truncated but nothing is written to it.
-	- error code: 0
+	- exit status: 0

 - `echo echo echo`
 	- print `echo echo` on stdout
-	-  error code: 0
+	- exit status: 0

 ### Input Redirection (< <<)